stanleywalker1/digital_phone_fishbowl/README.md

 `$ pip3 install flask-socketio`.

 #### On a mobile device
 Make sure you are connected to the same network as the computer you are running the web-server.
 Turn your brightness and volume to full.
 In your phone settings, set the screen to never shut off or lock.
-On the phone browser navigate to whatever ip address is printed out in the console.
-In this case that would be `http://[yourIPaddress]:5000`
+On the phone browser, navigate to whatever ip address is printed out in the console.
+In this case, that would be `http://[yourIPaddress]:5000`.

 There should be two buttons.
 Selecting tinkerbell should full screen the webpage and fade out the buttons.